Landlord Legionella Risk Assessment: Everything You Need To Know

 • A digital temperature reading of every hot and cold tap on the property and reading of outlet pipes from water tanks.

-• Visually inspect every tap and showerhead,
+• Visually inspect every tap and shower head,

 • Report on redundant pipework, flexible hoses, and outdoor hoses